Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 -

-There is a Prescription Cave, or Yaofangdong, in which carved over 150 medical prescriptions with easily reachable herbs to cure ordinary diseases.
+A Prescription Cave, or Yaofangdong, carved over 150 medical prescriptions with easily reachable herbs to cure common diseases.

 These are the earliest existing stone-carved prescriptions, and many of them are still in use today.

-Besides being a Buddhist stone carving wonder, Longmen Grottoes also had close connections to royals.
+Besides being a wonder of Buddhist stone carving, the Longmen Grottoes also had close connections to royals.

 Guyang Cave

-Guyang Cave, the first cave of the Longmen Grottoes, was constructed in 493 under the command of Emperor Xiaowen, to pray for blessing to departed Empress Dowager Feng.
+Guyang Cave, the first cave of the Longmen, was constructed in 493 under the command of Emperor Xiaowen to pray for blessing to the departed Empress Dowager Feng.

 Stone Carving Statues, Inscriptions, and Reliefs of Guyang Cave.